JunruC/CPSC210_Project/README.md

   you want to save the current progress?" when you quit the application.
 - You can reload the state of my application by clicking the button labelled "Yes" when prompted with a message window "Do you want to reload the recent progress?" when you start the application.

+## Phase 4: Task 2
+- A trade is added to the pending trade list.
+- All trades are removed from the pending trade list.
+- All trades in the pending trade list are viewed.

+## Phase 4: Task 3
+- Firstly, I want to delete the pendingTeamOne, pendingTeamTwo, completedTeamOne, completedTeamTwo, and success fields in TradeList class.
+After that, I am going to change these List of Team to Team, the List of Boolean to Boolean and then add them to Trade class.
+I think all these fields are more likely to be parts of a trade, so it should be stored in trade.
+Besides, a TradeList class that stores these fields through several lists requires the positions of all elements in each trade to be the same in every list.
+If any list among them has an error, lots of the elements will be mismatched, which will lead to a huge system error.
+However, if I store these fields in the Trade class, no big error will occur, and it will be easier to debug.
+- Secondly, I want to make my similar classes extend super classes.
+After I finished coding, I discovered that a couple of my classes had pretty similar methods, and they shared pretty similar characteristics.
+Therefore, creating super classes and extending similar classes to them will help me to classify the classes in order to obtain a better structure for my project.
+Moreover, I want to put the similar methods of some classes to the super classes because this will reduce the length of unnecessary codes as well as coupling.